kristel-/spatial-visualization-with-r/plottingMaps.md

 *coordinates* extracts centroids of the polygons, in the order listed in *estParish@data* (shapefile attribute table).
 First, we extract centroids for dialect polygons and then for parish polygons.
-For dialects we use previously created layer *dialects*.
+For dialects, we use the previously created layer *dialects*.
-For dialects, we addtionally create a separate columns from rownames for dialect column (dialects and estParish are different datatypes).
+We addtionally create a separate column from rownames for the dialect column (dialects and estParish are different datatypes).
 We can use this dataframe for plotting the dialects later.
-For parisehs we continue with some extra steps.
+For parishes we continue with some extra steps.

 ```r